Home School Missions

 Payment for Phenomenal Physics, Mars Science Academy and/or Avanti's, payable to the Challenger Learning Center, is due the day of the mission.

-Avanti's Order Form Packet Includes student and teacher order form.
+Avanti's Order Form Packet (PDF) Includes student and teacher order form.

 Step 5: Complete necessary paperwork.